 Even if hallucinogens are not believed to be physically addictive, they are psychologically addictive.
-When you become psychologically addicted to a drug, you believe you need it.
 Psychological addiction can produce physical addiction symptoms for all types of psychoactive drugs, including hallucinogens.

-An addiction to prescription psychotropic drugs can be formed for a number of reasons.
+An addiction to prescription psychotropic drugs can be formed for several reasons.
 Most often, it is because:

-- The individual is taking the drug without a prescription
+- The individual is taking the medication without a prescription

 - The person is taking too much of the drug at one time

 - The person has been using the drug for too long

 - The individual is taking doses that are too close together

 - The drug is crushed and snorted or mixed with liquid and injected

 Any of these methods of taking prescription psychotropic drugs will eventually lead to addiction.